John Gorka

 John Gorka (born July 27, 1958) is an American singer-songwriter.
 In 1991, Rolling Stone magazine called him "the preeminent male singer-songwriter of what has been dubbed the New Folk Movement."

 Personal life

 Gorka was raised in the Colonia section of Woodbridge Township, New Jersey, where he attended Colonia High School.

 He studied philosophy and history at Moravian College in Bethlehem, Pennsylvania and graduated from there in 1980.

+He moved to Minnesota in January of 1996.
 As of 2005, he was residing in the St. Croix Valley area near Saint Paul, Minnesota.

+His son Joe Gorka released his first EP, called Evergreen, on June 1, 2025.

 Career

 Gorka formed the Razzy Dazzy Spasm Band with Doug Anderson and Russ Rentler, which would also include guitarist Richard Shindell.
 After graduating from Moravian, he began performing solo at Godfrey Daniels coffee house in South Bethlehem as the opening act for various musicians including Nanci Griffith, Bill Morrissey, Claudia Schmidt and Jack Hardy.
 In 1984, Gorka was one of six winners chosen from the finalists in the New Folk competition at the Kerrville Folk Festival.
 Since then he has regularly toured Europe and North America.